 Mercedes or Ferrari seen as favourites to take the win

 And which team are good for the win?
 It’s true that Mercedes have dominated the race here since the track returned to the calendar in 2014.
-Indeed, 2019 Austrian Grand Prix Odds On Mercedes Signpost 1-2 Finish showed just how strongly the team was favored at last year’s event.
+2019 Austrian Grand Prix Mercedes 1-2 Finish showed just how strongly the team were favoured at last year’s event.
 But after nine races, could this change?
 The Scuderia lose out to Mercedes the most in slow speed corners – but analysis suggests that in medium and fast corners, and down the straights, Ferrari has an advantage.
 The first half of the Red Bull ring consists of three power-rewarding straights, while the second is a mixture of low and medium-speed turns.
 If Ferrari can maximize their power in the first part of the lap, it could be down to nip and tuck between them and Mercedes in the second.

 Austrian Grand Prix special bets – what’s on offer?

 Will the safety car appear?
 Odds of 1.725 say yes, and 2.0 say no. Officially introduced by the sport in Brazil in 1993, nowadays it is appearing increasingly often.
 For any driver to achieve the best qualification time, fastest Lap and also win the race, you will get fairly attractive odds of 3.74.
 The odds that no driver will pull this particular hat trick off, however, come down to 1.25.
 If you want to bet on drivers being classified, the lowest odds are on Hamilton, with a handful of others following close behind.
 Check out the odds online for other Austrian Grand Prix 2020 Special Bets on various online sportsbooks in Austria.
-And now the season finally looks set to restart, enjoy!
+And now the season finally looks set to restart, good luck!